Kalidude69/mycode-repo/README.md

 ## Get in Touch

-If you have any questions or ideas, feel free to open an issue or reach out to us on Whatsapp/Discord/Telegram communication platform.
+If you have any questions or ideas, feel free to open an issue or reach out to us on Discord/Telegram communication platform.

+Telegram :- @Linux_chad
+Discord :-@deb_694200
+Mail:- kdebjoity@gmail.com

 Happy coding!